ritsec/RITSEC-CTF-2018/forensics/350/README.md

-# Forensics ???: Sponsored by nexthop!
+# Forensics 350: From our friends at nexthop!
 **Author**: sandw1ch

 **Flag**: RS{1T5_4LW4Y5_DN5}